learn-co-curriculum/phase-3-metaprogramming-triangle-classification-lab/README.md

 ## Learning Goals

-- Define a custom error and use it
+- Define a custom error class and use it

 ## Instructions

-- Write a `Triangle` class that accepts three arguments on initialization.
+Write a `Triangle` class that accepts three arguments on initialization.
 Each argument is a length of one of the three sides of the triangle.

-- Give your Triangles an instance method, `kind` that returns, as a symbol, its type.
+Define an instance method, `#kind` that returns, as a symbol, its type.
 The valid types are:

-1. `:equilateral`
+- `:equilateral`

-2. `:isosceles`
+- `:isosceles`

-3. `:scalene`
+- `:scalene`

 ![Triagle types](https://curriculum-content.s3.amazonaws.com/module-1/ruby-metaprogramming/triangle-classification-lab/Image_141_MathematicalTriangles.png)

-- The `kind` method should raise a custom error, `TriangleError` if the triangle is invalid.
-Check out the hint below to understand what makes a triangle invalid.
+The `#kind` method should raise a custom error, `TriangleError` if the triangle is invalid.
+Check out the hint below to understand what makes a triangle valid.

 Write a custom error class, `TriangleError` and inherit it from `StandardError`.
-This custom error class should be defined in the same file as the `Triangle` class, inside the `Triangle` class definition.
-Like
+This custom error class should be defined in the same file as the `Triangle` class, inside the `Triangle` class definition, like this:
-  this:

 ```ruby
 # lib/triangle.rb